-Where there is a surplus, the Fund will determine the amount of exit credit to be paid in accordance with the Regulations and in line with the Funding Strategy Statement.
+Where there is a surplus, the Fund will determine the amount of exit credit to be paid in accordance with the Regulations and in line with this Strategy.

 Provided the Academy or Free School meets its exit obligations, they will have no further obligation to the Fund.
 The Academy will remain in the pooling arrangement even when they have no active members.